 As a result, a GFCI outlet is often installed in areas close to the kitchen, bathroom, and other sources of moisture.
 You may also acquire a specialized GFCI circuit for outdoor use.

 The National Electrical Code requires the installation of the GFCI outlet in certain parts of your house.
 Any outlets in basements or crawlspaces must have GFCI circuit protection.
-If your Pratt home needs a GFCI circuit, Eck Services’s electricians will be glad to help you.
+If your Pratt home needs a GFCI circuit, ECK’s electricians will be glad to help you.

 Consider Upgrading Your Electrical Panel